History of infantry

 Although the term infantry dates from the 15th century, the foot troops of the previous eras in history who fought with a variety of weapons before the introduction of the firearms are also referred to as infantry.
 During the Ancient and Middle Ages infantry were often categorized by the types of weapons and armour they used, such as heavy infantry and light infantry.
 Generally, light infantry acted as skirmishers, scouts, and as a screening force for the more heavily armed and armored heavy infantry, the latter of which often made up the bulk of many historic armies.

 With the introduction of firearms, line infantry would come to dominate the makeup of most armies, their name reflective of both their formations and fighting style.
-During this time period, light infantry often served as elite marksmen while retaining their scouting and skirmishing role.
+During this time period, light infantry often served as elite marksmen while retaining their scouting, skirmishing, and screening roles.
 This era would also see the founding of many naval infantry or marine units.

 With the introduction of advanced modes of transportation such as motor vehicles, armored fighting vehicles, and aircraft, new tactics and infantry designations were developed, such as motorized, mechanized, and airborne infantry.
 Specialized units, such as mountain infantry were also created.
 Light infantry, in the modern sense, has come to represent generalist professional infantry units whom, despite their non-specialized nature, often play an important role in combined arms warfare.